Brandon-Rozek/website/content/blog/wormhole.md

 tags: [ "Linux" ]
 ---

-A dead simple way to send files between two linux machines not on the same network is to use a utility called [Magic Wormhole](https://github.com/warner/magic-wormhole).
+A dead simple way to send files between two Linux machines not on the same network is to use a utility called [Magic Wormhole](https://github.com/warner/magic-wormhole).
 It is typically included in the standard repositories and is so simple the this blog post is going to end soon.

 **Send a file:**